20 Most Outstanding Performances of Modern Olympics Athletes

 Jim Thorpe

 Jim Thorpe was the Star of the 1912 Stockholm Olympic Games.
 He won both the pentathlon and the decathlon.
-His medals were later taken from him, however, because he had previously participated in a semi-professional sport.
+His medals were later taken from him, however, because he had previously participated in sporting event sasemi-professional sport.
 The decision to disqualify him was reversed in 1992, nearly 30 years after his death.
-He is considered one of the most versatile athletes in modern sports.
-He also played American football and professional baseball and basketball.
+He is considered one of the most a quadrennial in modern sports.
+He also played American football and professionalbaseball and basketball.

 Raymond Ewry